H Bridge Motor Driver: Complete Engineering Guide to Topologies, ICs, and PCB Layout (2026)

 Future Directions and Predictions

-Looking forward to 2025, and then 2026, several trends will shape H-bridge technology over the next decade:
+In 2026 and beyond, several trends will shape H-bridge technology over the next decade:

 Proliferation of Wide Bandgap Devices: As GaN and SiC production scales up and costs fall, most new motor drives by 2028 may adopt wide bandgap switches.
 Efficiency gains will enable smaller, lighter and cooler systems.